keu/docs/software/workspace-permissions.md

 Deployment _Admins_ are the highest-tiered role.
 Admins:

-- Can perform CRUD (create, read, update, delete) Astronomer operations on the Deployment (e.g. modify resources, add Environment Variables, push code, delete the Deployment)
+- Can perform CRUD (create, read, update, delete) Astronomer operations on the Deployment (e.g. modify resources, add environment variables, push code, delete the Deployment)
 - Can manage users and their permissions in the Deployment
-- Can perform CRUD operations on any Service Account in the Workspace
+- Can perform CRUD operations on any service account in the Workspace
 - Can perform CRUD Airflow operations (push code, add Connections, clear tasks, delete DAGs etc.)
 - Have full access to the **Admin** menu in the Airflow UI
 - Have full access to modify and interact with DAGs in the Airflow UI